jeevithavijaykumar/Exploratory_data_analysis_using_pandas/README.md

 # Exploratory Data Analysis Using Python

 This repository showcases a collection of end-to-end exploratory data analysis projects.
-Each project involves cleaning, analyzing, visualizing, and interpreting datasets to extract patterns, detect anomalies, test hypotheses, and generate actionable insights.
+Each project involves cleaning, analyzing, visualizing, and interpreting datasets to extract patterns, detect anomalies, test hypotheses, and generate insights.

 ## Project Goals